curlew/bthief/README.md

 bthief is a web browser credential harvester that supports Chrome, Chromium, Opera, Brave, Edge, and Firefox.
 The Chrome Beta and Canary versions are also supported.

-It retrieves usernames and passwords, how many times a login has been used, and when it was created, last used, and last modified.
+It retrieves usernames and passwords, how many times each login has been used, and when it was created, last used, and last modified.

 ## Building

 **Requirements**: Visual C++ Build Tools and CMake must be installed.

 ```